 Energy performance certificates now obligatory for rental contracts in Poland

-From April 2023, in Poland, it will be necessary to attach an Energy Performance Certificate to each new rental contract.
+From 28th April 2023, in Poland, it will be necessary to attach an Energy Performance Certificate (EPC) to each new rental contract.
 Until now, such a document was required only when selling a property.

-The cost of preparing such a certificate is currently around 400 PLN, payable by the property owner not the tenant.
-Failure to have such a certificate is punishable by fines.
-The certificate is valid for 10 years.
+The cost of preparing such a certificate is currently around 300 – 400 PLN, payable by the property owner not the tenant.
+Failure to have such a certificate is punishable by fines (5 -20 000 PLN).
+For rental contracts it is not clear who will be responsible to execute the obligation of having an EPC and possible fines for not having one as no special body has been appointed.
+For sales the duty is on public notary who prepares sale contract.

 For tenants, the energy performance certificate is supposed to inform them what costs they can expect when it comes to heating or hot water.
 But is this true?